About ICPO : Meet the team, see our Partners & Collaborators

-As a volunteer non-profit patient led organisation we would not be able to continue to advocate as we do without the financial support from our partners.
+As a volunteer non-profit patient led organisation we would not be able to continue to advocate as we do without support from our partners.

-This support has enabled us to provide vital training for our volunteers, to create our new website and to create the valuable resources for our community like our ICPO magazine.
+This support has enabled us to provide vital training for our volunteers, to create our website, and to create valuable resources for our community like our ICPO magazine.

 We would like to thank all for their support.

 During the slow process of creating our organisation we have been lucky to have the guidance, advice and support from so many other organisations both from home and abroad.

 Without this support we would not have had the confidence, the courage or the strength to continue advocating as we do.